• Home

 • Multiple Commitments: Balancing academic commitments with internships and extracurricular activities can be exhausting.

-• Personal Life: Amidst the chaos, maintaining relationships, and taking out time for oneself is vital for mental health and wellness at law school but often overlooked.
+• Personal Life: Amidst the chaos, maintaining relationships and taking time for oneself is vital for mental health but often overlooked.

-• Time Management: Ensuring each aspect of life gets due attention requires impeccable time management, the lack of which can be a significant stressor.
+• Time Management: Ensuring each aspect of life gets due attention requires impeccable time management hacks, the lack of which can be a significant stressor.

-• Burnout: Continuously juggling various commitments without adequate breaks can lead to burnout, highlighting the need for promoting mental health and wellness at law school.
+• Burnout: Continuously juggling various commitments without taking adequate breaks can lead to burnout, highlighting the need to promote mental health.

-• Group Dynamics: Group studies or project collaborations can sometimes lead to disagreements or conflicts, affecting mental health and wellness at law school.
+• Group Dynamics: Group studies or project collaborations can sometimes lead to disagreements or conflicts, affecting mental health at law school.

 Tips for Mental Wellness in Law School

-Optimizing one's mental health and wellness at law school requires a multifaceted approach.
+Optimizing one's mental health at law school requires a multifaceted approach.
 Let's explore each of these points in detail:

 • Routine and Time Management: